mapstruct/mapstruct/readme.md

 ## Requirements

-MapStruct requires Java 1.6 or later.
+MapStruct requires Java 1.8 or later.

 ## Using MapStruct

-MapStruct works in command line builds (plain javac, via Maven, Gradle, Ant etc.) and IDEs.
+MapStruct works in command line builds (plain javac, via Maven, Gradle, Ant, etc.) and IDEs.

 For Eclipse, a dedicated plug-in is in development (see https://github.com/mapstruct/mapstruct-eclipse).
 It goes beyond what's possible with an annotation processor, providing content assist for annotation attributes, quick fixes and more.

+For IntelliJ the plug-in is available within the IntelliJ marketplace (see https://plugins.jetbrains.com/plugin/10036-mapstruct-support).

 ### Maven